fatimasood/python-data-essentials/README.md

    - Do basic statistics and summaries

 2. **NumPy Basics**
-   - Create and use arrays
+   - Create and use arrays and dictionary
    - Generate random data
    - Do simple math and stats operations